All awards are voted on by the members of the Native American Literature Symposium board.

 (Sponsored by the Charles Redd Center for Western Studies)

-This award will be given for an outstanding essay and/or book.
-It is open to anybody who has published in Native American Studies for this calendar year, 2018.
-Previous winners and members of the NALS board are not eligible for the award.
+These awards will be given for an outstanding essay and book.
+It is open to anybody who has published in Indigenous studies for the previous calendar year.
+Previous winners and members of the NALS and ASAIL board are not eligible for the award.

 The Electa Quinney Award for Published Stories